Most Harley Bentons are excellent guitars, especially their higher range models, which by the way still have mid-range prices.

 Playability

-It’s very probable that any Harley Benton needs to be set up to your taste after arriving from the store.
+Any Harley Benton probably needs to be set up to your taste after arriving from the store.

-Even there are people that compare them with guitars costing 5 and 6 times more.
+Even some people compare them with guitars costing 5 and 6 times more.

 Their Gibson-inspired models come with a 24.75” scale length, just like the original designs, and they feel as comfortable as you want them to be.